Released in:

 ... and today is no exception, as Longyan does play extremely similarly to Bubu.

-With Bubu, you'd hold down the trigger to just continually shoot bursts from her gun, with Bubu automatically reloading when needed, and you'd use her standard skill whenever her Energy was empty, and use her ult whenever it was fully charged from her standard shots in order to shoot higher-damage shots, with Bubu doing small hops between her bursts of shooting.
+With Bubu, you'd hold down the trigger to just continually shoot bursts from her gun, with Bubu automatically reloading when needed, and you'd use her standard skill whenever her S-Energy was empty, and use her ult whenever it was fully charged from her standard shots in order to shoot higher-damage shots, with Bubu doing small hops between her bursts of shooting.

-Mia did differentiate herself from Bubu in several ways, mostly notably by dealing Electric-damage rather than Bubu's Thermal, and her ult shootinga fixed 8-shots instead of Buub's charge-mechanic, but Mia played very similarly to Bubu.
+Mia did differentiate herself from Bubu in several ways, mostly notably by dealing Electric-damage rather than Bubu's Thermal, and her ult shooting a fixed 8-shots instead of Buub's charge-mechanic, but Mia played very similarly to Bubu.

 Now we have Longyan - Divine Fox, who is the third variation on Bubu's design.

-On the surface, Longyan plays very similarly to Bubu, in that you can just hold down the trigger, and Longyan will continually shoot, will automatically reload, and you can use her ult whenever it has been charged by her standard skill in order to rapidly shoot 8 shots that do more damage.
+On the surface, Longyan plays very similarly to Bubu, in that you can just hold down the trigger, and Longyan will continually shoot, will automatically reload, and you can use her ult whenever it has been charged by her standard skill in order to rapidly shoot 9 shots that do more damage.

 Longyan even deals Thermal-damage just like Bubu, and she somehow manages to have even worse mobility than Bubu.